liflab/beepbeep-3-book/markdown/advanced/README.md

 10.0
 ```

 The following picture shows how to depict the `RunOn` processor graphically.
-Like the other processors we have seen earlier (such as `Window` and `Slice`), `RunOn` can take any `Processor` object as an argument.
-However, if we want to pass a chain of processors, we must take care to encapsulate that chain inside a `GroupProcessor`.
+Like the other processors seen earlier (such as `Window` and `Slice`), `RunOn` can take any `Processor` object as an argument.
+However, if we want to pass a chain of processors, we must carefully encapsulate that chain inside a `GroupProcessor`.

 ![Applying a processor on collections of events with `RunOn`.](RunOnExample.png)